After Windows 10 upgrade, do these seven things immediately | ZDNet

 (For a full discussion of the privacy issues, see Microsoft defends (and explains) its Windows 10 privacy settings.)

 You can't turn off the telemetry feature completely, but you can choose to send only a limited amount of data on your Windows 10 usage.
-To do so, go to Settings > Privacy > Feedback & Diagnostics and change the setting under the Diagnostic Data heading from Full to Basic.
+To do so, go to Settings > Privacy > Diagnostics & Feedback and change the setting under the Diagnostic Data heading from Full to Basic.
+(Here, too, you must be running as an administrator, and this option is set to Full and can't be changed if you're running an Insider preview release.)

 You can also make two other changes here.
-Turn off Let Microsoft provide more tailored experiences with relevant tips and recommendations by using your diagnostic data and tell Microsoft you prefer to not be asked for feedback as you use Windows 10.
+Turn off the Tailored experiences option and then, under Feedback frequency, change the setting to Never to tell Microsoft you prefer to not be asked for feedback as you use Windows 10.

 6. Connect other accounts.